dev-cyprium/html-lessons/docs/index.md

 </html>
 ```

 So from now on every document you'll make will have the structure as above.
-Each of the tags has some sort of meaning:

-  - `html` is the root html tag which described an html document
+  - `html` is always the first html tag you'll write and is the root of the document
   - `head` contains mostly tags that instruct the **browser** on how to do things
   - `body` the content of our web site, and the part that the actual site users experiences

+You might have also noticed `<!DOCTYPE html>` in the above example, and this is not a tag!
+This is important for the browser itself, so that it knows that you're doing a **version 5 of html** (HTML 5)

 ## The anatomy of a tag
 A HTML tag can either be a pair of opening and closing tags, or a more rare self closing tag.